Where is Code Signing Used?

 Platforms Which Uses Code Signing Certificates

-Code Signing for C#: Code Signing is possible in Visual C# through the strong name.
-It offers unique signed code.
+Code Signing is possible in Visual C# through the strong name.
+It offers a unique signed code.
 It’s part of the process, where a software developer deploys the file through the sn.exe tool with the help of signcheck tool printing “Strong Name: Signed” and it will work as a signature.

-Windows Platform: Mostly executables can be signed with the help of a digital signature.
-To mark the file as secured in Windows platform it’s mandatory to use a Code Signing Certificate from a trusted certificate authorities such as Comodo.
+Mostly executables can be signed with the help of a digital signature.
+To mark the file as secured in the Windows platform it’s mandatory to use a Code Signing Certificate from a trusted certificate authority such as Comodo.

-Code Signing for iOS: It’s essential to use Code Signing when the application is to be published in the App Store, which is possible with the help of XCode.
-The purpose is to let iOS users know who made the software and to provide surety that software is intact and not altered since its signed.
+It’s essential to use Code Signing when the application is to be published in the App Store, which is possible with the help of XCode.
+The purpose is to let iOS users know who made the software and to provide surety that the software is intact and not altered since it’s signed.

-Code Signing using XCode: To achieve assurance of security for any application code signing is used and in iOS, it’s made using XCode.
-As in iOS, before uploading, approving or to integrate any application on iTunes stores, valid Apple Developer ID along with accurate profile or development certificate is mandatory, ultimately helping an application to run on devices.
+To achieve assurance of security for any application code signing is used and in iOS, it’s made using XCode.
+As in iOS, before uploading, approving, or integrating any application on iTunes stores, a valid Apple Developer ID along with an accurate profile or development certificate is mandatory, ultimately helping an application to run on devices.